OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/3_development_time_threats.md

 > Category: development-time data science control - including specific runtime implementation
 > Permalink: https://owaspai.org/goto/modelensemble/

-Model ensemble: include the model as part of an ensemble, where each model is trained in a separately protected environment.
-If one model's output deviates from the others, it can be ignored, as this indicates possible manipulation.
-Also called: model isolation.
+Model ensemble: deploy the model as an ensemble of models by randomly splitting the trainset to allow detection of poisoning.
+If one model's output deviates from the others, it can be ignored, as this indicates possible manipulation of the train set.

+Effectiveness: the more the dataset has been poisoned with samples, the less effective this approach is.

+Ensemble learning is a term in machine learning used for using multiple learning algorithms, with the purpose of better predictive performance.

 Links to standards:
   - Not covered yet in ISO/IEC standards